Suwałki Gap: Proposed solutions

 Some experts argued the opposite, i.e. that increased NATO presence may be detrimental for NATO.
 Nikolai Sokov of the James Martin Center for Nonproliferation Studies, writing for the conservative outlet The National Interest, criticised the recommendations for ramping up military presence, arguing that Russia and NATO should learn to live with their own vulnerabilities in order to prevent an arms race.
 Some people, including Dmitri Trenin of Carnegie Moscow Center, said this had already been happening due to NATO's increased presence in the area.

 James J. Coyle of the Atlantic Council similarly argued that the West should not escalate by sending more troops to the immediate vicinity of the Suwałki Gap, but instead rely on efficient logistics in case of war.
 Viljar Veebel and Zdzisław Śliwa, on the other hand, proposed that NATO should either deploy as many troops as it can while not paying attention to Russia's complaints about that or attempt to convince them (by escalating elsewhere, for example) not to reinforce their troops near the Suwałki Gap using means other than deterrence.

-In fiction

-The Suwałki Gap, while of relatively recent interest, has already gained some interest in literature.
-A fictitious account of a Russia–NATO war, where one of the war theatres is near the Suwałki Gap, was written in 2016 by Richard Shirreff, a retired British general who served for three years as Deputy Supreme Allied Commander Europe.
-Shirreff writes in the story, which is set in 2017, that Russia could easily overwhelm the Baltic states while Western government officials struggled to find an adequate response.
-A crime fiction novel called Suwalki Gap, authored by René Antoine Fayette in German, was published in 2017.